-1. Check A/C
+1. Check Your A/C System.

-Another no cost or low cost thing to have checked is your battery.
+Have your air conditioning system checked, many repair shops do this at no charge or a very nominal fee.
+It is not uncommon for some Freon to leak out during the winter, which will cause your compressor to overwork itself.
+Another no cost or low-cost thing to have checked is your battery.
 Hot weather will often knock out a weak battery, and if you have it checked, you know exactly how much life is left.
 It is much cheaper to have the test performed than to pay for a wrecker when it completely fails.

-3. Check Coolant
+2. Check Coolant Levels.

 Check your coolant and make sure it is fresh and up to the proper level.
 Not making sure of this when it is hot outside can cause you a lot of problems and expense.

 Another big thing is tires.
 Hot roads are hard on tires, which is why you see so much loose rubber on our highways.
-Tires are held together by glue and we all know what happens when glue gets overheated.
+Tires are held together by glue and we all know what happens when glue gets overheated, especially if you read my True Story from a Former Car Dealer.
 Make sure you have the proper amount of tread and if you do, make sure you have the proper air pressure.
 You will find the air pressures usually on the inside of the driver’s door.
 Remember too, you can’t tell by looking if a tire is low, get yourself a gauge or have a tire store check the pressure for you.
 This could save your life or the life of a loved one.

-If you have not done so in the past year, go ahead and replace those windshield wiper blades.
+If you have not done so in the past year, go ahead and replace those windshield wipers blades.
 The hot sun will deteriorate wiper blades, they are made of rubber.
 This can be a real safety issue when those summer storms pop up, and most people can do this themselves.

 Check your belts and hoses under the hood.
-Again, more rubber products and heat is hard on them.
+Again, more rubber products and heat are hard on them.
 You can have a professional do it, or you can eyeball them for cracks or small cuts.
 Once again, it is cheaper to have these replaced when your car is still operating than when you are stuck on the side of the road somewhere.

-7. Top off Fluids
+7. Top Off Fluids.

-While you are under the hood, or having your car checked by a certified technician, top off the fluids.
+While you are under the hood or having your car checked by a certified technician, top off the fluids.
 Fluids are critical when the temperature outside rises.
 This is a great preventative measure to make sure your car operates as it is supposed to.

-8. Protect Your Paint
+8. Protect Your Car's Paint.

 Last, if you haven’t done it, get a coat of wax on your paint.
-We don’t have the oxidation issues with paint we once did, but wax will do a good job in protecting your factory finish or the clear coat on top of the paint if applicable.
-This should be done especially if you regularly use automatic car washes, which tend to put light, surface scratches on your car.
+We don’t have the oxidation issues with paint we once did, but wax will do a good job of protecting your factory finish or the clearcoat on top of the paint if applicable.
+This should be done especially if you regularly use automatic car washes that tend to put light, surface scratches on your car

 An ounce of prevention is worth a pound of cure when it comes to getting your car ready for summer.
 If you have never had the pleasure of breaking down on the side of the road when it’s over 100 degrees outside, let me tell you it is not pleasant or safe.
 Doing the things I outlined for you could prevent that.